RAJASHEKHAR-KANUKUNTLA/POWERSN_IIITM_PRODUCT_DEVELOPMENT/README.md

  https://drive.google.com/file/d/1prFfpnhG7gM3UL4GvOCPkTISeyRGW-vz/view?usp=sharing

+# Acknowledgment

+I would like to sincerely thank * [Kunal Ghosh](https://github.com/kunalg123), for organizing this event and providing us with the incredible opportunity to participate in the hackathon.
+His support and guidance have been invaluable in shaping this project.

 # ABOUT
 We are Team K-Tech Sree Kanna , Rajashekhar and Navaneeth Kumar, and we have developed a low-cost IoT-based smart energy meter designed for the DIR-V Product Development Hackathon.
 Our system seamlessly integrates hardware and software components to deliver an efficient and scalable energy management solution